Find free Los Angeles County public records through official agencies in mere minutes.

 Certified copies are not available to individual requesters but can be obtained by law enforcement agencies, certain authorized entities, and the District Attorney.10

-Search tools and databases that can prove extremely helpful in searching for criminal history information on others include:
+Search tools and databases that can prove extremely helpful in searching for criminal history information on others are covered below.

 The California Department of Corrections (CDCR) inmate locator is a California state prison inmate search tool searchable by last name or CDCR number; upon viewing relevant search results, inmate profiles will include information such as the subject’s age, CDCR number, current facility, name, and parole eligibility information.11